HP Chromebook 14 G6 full review

 Cyber Week is here!
 The best deals are not always on Amazon.
 The prices shown above are the best available right now, though you may need to buy quickly as some deals will sell out.

 HP's Chromebook 14 offers one of the best ways to enjoy Chrome OS on a large screen.
 Here's our HP Chromebook 14 review.
-See also: Which laptop to buy: 2014 laptop buying advice, and the best laptops of 2014.
+See also: Which laptop to buy: laptop buying advice, and the best laptops.

 This extra space is great if you make use of the Google Spreadsheet app, or indeed any of Microsoft’s web Office suite, which can be slightly tortuous on smaller screens.
 Then there’s the obvious advantage of having a larger aperture through which to explore the internet itself, with all the Youtube video goodness it contains.
 It’s something of a shame then that the HP Chromebook 14's screen is only really average in terms of quality.

 There are very few Chromebooks, or cheap Windows laptops, that boast decent displays, mainly due to the fact that they increase the cost of a machine.
 So, like many others, the HP Chromebook 14 comes with a TN panel that has quite shallow viewing angles, dull colours, and a resolution of 1366x768.
 It’s not terrible by any means, and is completely acceptable for the day to day tasks that Chromebooks are intended, but feels like a missed opportunity when it’s one of the main selling points of the device.